Rishi Sunak warned rushing MPs into Brexit deal vote ‘will go badly wrong’

 Hardline Brexiteers have warned that up to 100 Tory MPs could oppose the deal amid warnings of a “new civil war”.
 But others – including some Tories who backed Brexit – have played down the scale of the rebellion.

+Former Brexit secretary David Davis told The Independent said his “instinct” was to support a deal – saying he expected a rebellion to be limited.
+“I think the idea of 100 rebels is absolute nonsense.

+He added: “I’m a test case in a way.
+Sunak is working hard to win Brexit supporters over.
+I’ve had a call from him.
+If they can people like win me over, they’ll win it.
+If he needs Labour support, it might be mildly embarrassing, but nothing more.
+But since the deal seems to be better than any his predecessors got, then who should be embarrassed?”

-One senior Brexiteer told The Independent that the proposed agreement looked “very good”.
-Mr Sunak will be keen to avoid a rebellion reaching over 40 MPs – which would lead to the damaging humiliation of relying on Labour.
+Another senior Brexiteer told The Independent that the proposed agreement looked “very good”.
+Mr Sunak will still be keen to avoid a rebellion reaching over 40 MPs – which would lead to the damaging humiliation of relying on Labour.

 The DUP has issued seven tests that Mr Sunak’s pact will have to meet in order to win its backing, including addressing what it calls the “democratic deficit” of Northern Ireland being subject to EU rules while not having a say on them.